S0han/S0han/README.md

 ---

-👋 Welcome my esteemed guest!
+👋 WECOME, TO MY CODE SPACE!

 💻 I’m Kane Pereira, a self-taught Fullstack Software Developer with 2+ years of experience building web and mobile applications.